Eterea/blender/docs/tips.md

 [Best way/workflow to link between scenes - Support / Technical Support - Blender Artists Community](https://blenderartists.org/t/best-way-workflow-to-link-between-scenes/1332293/4)

----

 ## CLEANING

-Operations to do after importing geometry (specially for FBX from Modo)
+### Cleanup to do after importing geometry

----
+Specially, and tested, with FBX coming from Modo:

-### Rename UVs of all selected objects to the standard *uvmap*
+#### Rename UVs of all selected objects to the standard “uvmap”

 ```python
 import bpy